pollhammer/office-morph/README.md

 The tool is highly flexible and offers three distinct execution modes:

 1.  **Drag-and-Drop (Maximum Convenience):**
-    Simply drag a folder and drop it directly onto the `Office_Morph_2026.bat` file.
+    Simply drag a folder and drop it directly onto the `Office-Morph.bat` file.
 2.  **Manual Input:**
     Launch the batch file and paste the target directory path into the console, then confirm with **Enter**.
 3.  **Express Mode (Current Folder):**